sanjayjaras/sanjayjaras.github.io/_posts/2020-06-01-Road Accidents in. UK.md

         <li>Accident_Severity: Accident severity</li>
     </ol>
    </font>
-<p style="color:blue">This data is from 2010 through 2014.
+<p >This data is from 2010 through 2014.
 The dataset is very extensive with location information, vehicle information, weather information, driver information, time of accidents.</p>